hpssjellis/pgb-mobile-app-design/a-scripts-advanced/README.md

 Note: 2 files in this directory (pakage.json and Procfile) are needed in the main www folder only if pushing your repository to heroku.

+Note: A few files have .php endings these are for working with AJAX